-In this article, I’d like to discuss:
+In this article, you’ll discover:

 - How common low stomach acid is in those with Hashimoto’s

-- How betaine with pepsin can help Hashimoto’s
+- How betaine with pepsin can help Hashimoto’s and pain

 - Who should not take betaine with pepsin

-- Recommended betaine with pepsin supplements
+- Recommended betaine with pepsin supplements and proper dosing